fedosejev/javascript-object-properties/README.md

 + `node prototype`
 + `node prototype-object`
 + `node prototype-chain`
-+ `prototype-chain-es6` // or run it in Safari's console.
++ `node prototype-chain-es6` // or run it in Safari's console.